-A rare, hardy, deciduous shrub, infrequently seen in British gardens, native to Afghanistan, Himalaya and S. China.
+A rare, fully hardy, deciduous shrub, infrequently seen in British gardens, native to Afghanistan, Himalaya and S. China.
 Broad, rounded leaves turn vivid red in autumn with showy red seed capsules.
 Easy-going and toleratant of a wide range of conditions.
 H: 2-4m

 Spreading evergreen shrub with thick lobed lage leathery mid green leaves.
 Small creamy - white flowers form in globular clusters in late summer-autumn.
 Full sun or dappled shade.
 Protect from winds.
 Frost hardy.
 Well drained soil.
 H+W:1.5-4m.

 Spring flowering hardy shrub, enjoying full sun or perhaps dappled shade on any decent garden soil.
 Large soft primrose yellow flowers in profusion in spring, a much softer colour than the ubiquitous Forsythia x intermedia.
 Cut old wood hard after flowering to encourage blooms the following years.
 Attracts bees.
 Fully hardy.
 H: 2m

 A wonderful shrubby ivy; useful for screening or hedging or for a specimen plant.
 The ivy has glossy, dark green leaves, with cream-white flowers in early winter and then fruits.
 It is slow growing and doesn't grow much more than 1m in height.
 Well drained soil in partial shade.
 Hardy